 Complex reconstruction of the upper and lower limb

-Functional and cosmetic surgery after trauma, replantation, burns
+Functional surgery after trauma, replantation, burns

 American Academy of Orthopaedic Surgeons

 American Association for Hand Surgery

 American Society for Peripheral Nerve